GMS6804-master/spring-2021/README.md

-# GMS6804 Spring 2021, Translational Bioinformatics
+# GMS6804 Spring 2023, Translational Bioinformatics

 ## Course Description
 This course will cover translational bioinformatics in the context of human diseases.
 Students will be provided with the practical skills to implement what they have learned in class.
 Specifically, when the course is finished, students will be able to analyze multi-omics data to understand human disease.
+The objective of this course is expose students to the topics and technologies used in modern bioinformatics studies.
+The course covers a mix of biological and computational topics, including:
+- Genetic variation and Genome-Wide Association Studies
+- Current high throughput sequencing assays (DNA-Seq, RNA-Seq, ChIP-Seq)
+- Differential gene expression techniques
+- Microbiome/metagenomics techniques
+- Metabolomics
+- Proteomics
+- Systems, network, and integrative biology
+- Basic linux cluster usage
+- Python and R scripting
+- Computational workflow and replication strategies
+- Genomics data visualization techniques
+- Biological databases

 ## Course Information
 * Number: GMS6804, Translational Bioinformatics
-* Semester: Spring 2021
+* Semester: Spring 2023
 * Units: 3
 * Instructor: Dominick Lemas (djlemas@ufl.edu)
-* Place: Harrell 128 or Communicore CG-22
+* Place: Harrell 128 or Communicore CG-24
-* Time: 2-5 pm, Tuesdays
+* Time: 11:45-2:45 pm, Tuesdays

 ## Dates
 * Class start date: Tuesday January 9, 2018